The following are selected samples of work I have performed during my employment and for various clients.

 SoundFont Player Manual

 In 2001, E-mu Systems was ready to release a new software product which would become a core component of SoundFont.com’s ongoing product strategy.
 The company did not have available personnel to write a technical manual for the product, so although I had never written a product manual before, I took the initiative and wrote this 69-page guide which became the official user’s manual for the software.
-When I started, I had no exposure to the software at all, so in the process of writing the manual, it was necessary for me to learn the software inside and out (with virtually no computer music experience).

 I am the author of the following publication, along with numerous articles in the Santa Cruz Sentinel (where I was a stringer for the sports department in my twenties).